immunefi-team/Bounty_Boosts/Alchemix/31295 - [SC - High] Newly created gauge may missed out on its rewards.md

 # Newly created gauge may missed out on its rewards.

-Submitted on Thu May 16 2024 11:25:04 GMT-0400 (Atlantic Standard Time) by @Lin511 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 17:25:04 UTC by @Lin511 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31295